Skip to main content

 ToolDescription

-deploy_appDeploy an app from a directory
+deploy_appDeploy an app from a local project directory (absolute path)

 set_secretSet an environment variable